March 4 - 5, 2025 | Miami

 Closed Door Discussion (Limited Capacity)

-Unlocking Success Through Independent Sponsor Partnerships
+Unlocking Success Through Independent Sponsor Partnerships (IS Session)

 This Chatham House discussion will explore the growing trend of independent sponsor partnerships and the value they bring.
 These collaborations can enhance bandwidth, improve deal flow, and combine complementary skillsets for greater value creation.
 Join an open exchange of insights on how strategic partnerships can drive success for both emerging and established independent sponsors.